-The conditions of a reverse mortgage loan normally are being sixty-two or older, maintaining your home as your main residence, and holding a small balance on your mortgage or owning your home outright.
+The conditions of a reverse mortgage loan usually include being 62 or older, maintaining your property as your primary living place, and holding a small remaining mortgage balance or owning your home outright.

 Do you have a question regarding a mortgage program?